-- 11. Q: If an academic staff member has taken or is taking unpaid leave during the assessment period, is he/she eligible for submitting research outputs for the RAE 2020? - A: According paragraph 4.5 of the Guidance Notes, an academic staff member who meets all the eligibility criteria as set out in paragraph 4.1 of the Guidance Notes should be counted as an eligible academic staff regardless of any paid or unpaid leave he/she has taken during the assessment period.
-If the staff member concerned holds a full-time paid appointment of at least 36 months covering the census date and started the employment no later than 1 September 2017, and subject to meeting the other requirements as set out in the Guidance Notes, he/she would be regarded as an eligible staff member irrespective of any paid or unpaid leave taken during the assessment period. - 12.
-Q: If an academic staff held a continuous full-time paid appointment of more than 36 months within staff grades "A" to "I" by 31 August 2017, but changed appointment to fractional basis from 1 September 2017 to 31 August 2018 and is expected to resume the former full-time paid appointment within staff grades "A" to "I" after 31 August 2018, would this academic be eligible for the RAE 2020? - A: As the staff member in question was not in continuous full time employment for at least 36 months from 1 September 2017, he/she does not meet the staff eligibility criteria as stipulated in paragraph 4.1 of the Guidance Notes and is not an eligible staff for submitting research outputs for the RAE 2020. - 13.
-Q: How universities are to handle eligible academic staff who are on joint appointment by more than one unit/department of an university? - A: Provided that the staff concerned meet all the eligibility criteria as set out in the Guidance Notes, universities are required to assign each of the eligible full-time paid academic staff, including those on joint appointment by two or more units/departments in the same university, to a research area and hence the corresponding unit of assessment (UoA) by head count.
+13. Q: If an academic staff member has taken or is taking unpaid leave during the assessment period, is he/she eligible for submitting research outputs for RAE 2026?

+- A: According to paragraph 4.5 of the Guidance Notes, an academic staff member who meets all the eligibility criteria as set out in paragraph 4.1 of the Guidance Notes should be counted as an eligible academic staff regardless of any paid or unpaid leave he/she has taken during the assessment period.
+If the staff member concerned holds a full-time paid appointment of at least 36 months covering the census date and started the employment no later than 1 September 2023, and subject to meeting the other requirements as set out in the Guidance Notes, he/she would be regarded as an eligible staff member irrespective of any paid or unpaid leave taken during the assessment period. - 14.
+Q: If an academic staff held a continuous full-time paid appointment of more than 36 months within staff grades "A" to "I" by 31 August 2023, but changed appointment to fractional basis from 1 September 2023 to 31 August 2024 and is expected to resume the former full-time paid appointment within staff grades "A" to "I" after 31 August 2024, would this academic be eligible for RAE 2026? - A: No. As the staff member in question was not in continuous full-time employment for at least 36 months from 1 September 2023, he/she does not meet the staff eligibility criteria as stipulated in paragraph 4.1 of the Guidance Notes and is not an eligible staff for submitting research outputs for RAE 2026.

+15. Q: How universities are to handle eligible academic staff who are on joint appointment by more than one unit/department of a university?

+A: Provided that the staff concerned meet all the eligibility criteria as set out in the Guidance Notes, universities are required to assign each of the eligible full-time paid academic staff, including those on joint appointment by two or more units/departments in the same university, to a research area and hence the corresponding UoA by head count.
 Each eligible staff member reported will be counted as a whole unit "1" against the UoA to which he/she is assigned.

-- 14. Q: Universities' assignment of eligible academic staff to a research area and respective units of assessment can be subject to re-assignment by the UGC in case of an anomaly.
-Would universities be allowed to give representation and appeal against the re-assignment? - A: According to paragraph 4.4 of the Guidance Notes, the re-assignment will be based on the recommendations of relevant RAE panel(s) and clarifications made by universities concerned, if any.
+- 16. Q: Universities' assignment of eligible academic staff to a research area and respective UoAs can be subject to re-assignment by the UGC in case of an anomaly.
+Would universities be allowed to give representation and appeal against the re-assignment? - A: No. According to paragraph 4.4 of the Guidance Notes, the reassignment will be based on the recommendations of relevant RAE panel(s) and clarifications made by universities concerned, if any.
 In other words, clarifications from the university concerned may be sought through the UGC Secretariat, where appropriate.
-The re-assignment made will be final in forming the RAE results and no appeal on this will be considered. - 15.
-Q: Will eligible academic staff who are in practice-oriented disciplines or have been on leave for a prolonged period during the assessment period be exempted for inclusion in the RAE 2020? - A: All academic staff who meet the eligibility criteria in Section IV. of the Guidance Notes should be taken into account in the RAE 2020.
-There is no exemption arrangement for particular groups of staff under the RAE 2020.
+The re-assignment made will be final in forming the RAE results and no appeal on this will be considered.

+17. Q: Will eligible academic staff who are in practice-oriented disciplines or have been on leave for a prolonged period during the assessment period be exempted for inclusion in RAE 2026?

+A: All academic staff who meet the eligibility criteria in Section IV of the Guidance Notes should be taken into account in RAE 2026.
+There is no exemption arrangement for particular groups of staff under RAE 2026.